 Today's children must be prepared for tomorrow's demands.
-Considering the paramount role technology plays in nearly every career and industry, developing technological fluency is important for every child.
+Considering technology's paramount role in nearly every career and industry, developing technological fluency is important for every child.

 Understanding the relationship between technology and education, public schools have begun to incorporate innovative laptop programs to help improve student learning and performance.
 According to ERIC Digest, laptop programs have been part of organized education practices since 1988; however, these laptop opportunities have only recently gained national popularity in the past few years.